Understanding More About an MRI Test and Exam

 The MRI imaging can provide excellent imaging of soft tissues such as ligaments, cartilage, spinal discs, muscles, bursae, and tendons.
 An MRI exam is the gold standard the in the assessment of a herniated disc (slip-disc), knee pain, hip pain, shoulder injuries as well as headaches and migraines.
 MIR produces detailed, cross-sectional images of the predetermined region in a three-dimensional perspective (coronal plane, sagittal plane, axial plane).
 The physics behind MRI imaging uses the application of high magnetic fields with a very sophisticated computer programing to extract images.

-Are There Different Types of MRI Scanners?
+Are There Different Types of Magnetic Resonance Imaging Scanners?

 There are two distinct types of MRI scanners: weight-bearing and non-weight bearing scanners.
 The weight-bearing MRI scanners are relatively new.
 The advantage of the weight-bearing MRI scanner is that it enables a better assessment of the spine and joint in a weight-bearing position, in either a seated or standing position.
 The seated or standing MRI (weight-bearing), enables a better understanding of spine and joint disorders.
 Unfortunately, no one in Malaysia has a weight-bearing MRI scanner.
 Therefore, we will focus our topic of discussion on the non-weight bearing MRI scanners.